Insomniac33/Skills2022v2/README.md

 Task implementation:

-To make this task we should use sriptntp.sh that makes exactly same work as a command in Task 3.
+To make this task we should use Pipeline that makes exactly same work as a command in Task 3.

 Task troubleshooting: